-This is a wrongly decided case heard by a recorder and two magistrates sitting on an appeal against conviction at the Crown Court sitting at Harrow.
+This is an arguably wrongly decided case heard by a recorder and two magistrates sitting on an appeal against conviction at the Crown Court sitting at Harrow.
 A copy of the judgment was widely circulated in February 2019.

 The Recorder hearing the Eldarf case said;